pastachilli/Double-Pendilum/README.md

 The program uses a formula that you can find here: https://www.myphysicslab.com/pendulum/double-pendulum-en.html

+This program was developed in p5js.
+You can access p5js here: www.p5js.org

-You can run a demo of the program here: https://editor.p5js.org/Pastachilli/full/Z6I_P6YYJ
+You can run a demo of the program here: https://pastachilli.github.io/Double-Pendilum/